microcks/microcks.io/content/documentation/guides/installation/podman-compose.md

 ### Development mode

-A development oriented mode, without the Keycloak service is also available thanks to:
+A development-oriented mode, without the Keycloak service, is also available thanks to:

 ```sh
 ./run-microcks.sh dev
 ```

-This configuration enabled Asynchronous API features in a very lightweight mode using [Red Panda broker](https://redpanda.com/) instead of full-blown Apache Kafka distribution.
+This configuration enabled Asynchronous API features in a very lightweight mode using [Red Panda broker](https://redpanda.com/) instead of a full-blown Apache Kafka distribution.

 ## Wrap-up

 You just installed Microcks on your local machine using Podman Compose and terminal commands.
 Congrats! 🎉

-You have discover that Microcks provides a bunch of default profiles to use different capabilities of Microcks depending on your working situation.
-Advanced profiles are using local configuration files mounted from the `/config` directory.
+You have discovered that Microcks provides a bunch of default profiles to use different capabilities of Microcks depending on your working situation.
+Advanced profiles use local configuration files mounted from the `/config` directory.
 You can refer to the [Application Configuration Reference](/documentation/references/configuration/application-config) to get the full list of configuration options.